-Have a conversation with our electricity brokers on 1300 232 848 and see how easy it is to switch to a sharper rate in Queensland!
+Have a conversation with our electricity brokers on 1300 232 848 or pop a few details in the form and see how easy it is to switch to a sharper rate in Queensland!

-We try to look at the average cost for electricity that a home with four members experiences.
+We try to look at the average annual electricity bill that a home with four members experiences.

 The costs under the “big three” retailers – AGL, EnergyAustralia and Origin Energy are on display.

 Most importantly, you may want to take a look at how much you could save by getting switched to an Electricity Monster partner.